 The John D. and Catherine T. MacArthur Foundation’s Safety and Justice Challenge (SJC) is a nationwide initiative designed to reduce over-incarceration by changing the way America thinks about and uses jails.

 In 2015, Multnomah County was selected to participate in the Safety and Justice Challenge which has resulted in policy, operations and data teams analyzing the public safety system and developing strategies to reduce jail bed use while ensuring public safety.
-In 2017, the County was awarded $2 million from the Safety and Justice Challenge to implement strategies that address the main drivers of the local jail population, including unfair and ineffective practices that take a particularly heavy toll on people of color, low-income communities, and people with mental health and substance abuse issues.
+Since 2015, the County has been awarded $4.926 million from the Safety and Justice Challenge to implement strategies that address the main drivers of the local jail population, including unfair and ineffective practices that take a particularly heavy toll on people of color, low-income communities, and people with mental health and substance abuse issues.